Current Research Topics

 - What are the ergonomic effects of new display technologies (such as high resolution, curved, high dynamic range, and higher refresh rates) or the use of multiple monitors and or very large monitors on user performance and or comfort?

-- Are there clinically significant recommendations for the general workforce regarding sit/stand with regard to frequency and duration of sitting vs. standing, and number of transitions from sit to stand and are there limits to the frequency or duration of sitting or standing?
+- Are there clinically significant recommendations for the general workforce regarding sit/stand in terms of frequency and duration of sitting vs. standing, and number of transitions from sit to stand and are there limits to the frequency or duration of sitting or standing?
 How can these movement patterns be incorporated into healthy computing habits?
-Are there different ergonomic effects of standing biased, platform, height adjustable tables, etc. for sit/stand work?
+Are there different ergonomic effects of stand-biased, platform, height adjustable tables, etc. for sit/stand work?